Opens: August 1

 Meet a Current American Fellow

 2010–11 American Fellow and marine biologist, policy expert and conservation strategist.
-She is the founder of Ocean Collectiv and an adjunct professor at New York University.
+She is the founder and CEO of Ocean Collectiv and founder of Urban Ocean Lab.

-2001-2 AAUW American Fellow and professor at Tulane University, a columnist for the Nation, author of Sister Citizen: Shame, Stereotypes, and Black Women in America, and former host of The Melissa Harris-Perry Show on MSNBC.
+2001-02 AAUW American Fellow and Maya Angelou Presidential Chair at Wake Forest University, a columnist for the Nation, editor-at-large for ZORA, author of Sister Citizen: Shame, Stereotypes, and Black Women in America, and former host of The Melissa Harris-Perry Show on MSNBC.

 1997-98 AAUW American Fellow and staff scientist with NASA who served as deputy project scientist for NASA’s New Horizons Mission, the historic project responsible for capturing unprecedented photos of Pluto.